 This UNESCO introduction is almost bearable, covering some of the main bases:

-And among many online videos, this documentary also suggests the broader social context:
+And among many online videos, this documentary also suggests the broader social and ritual context:

 One little caveat: like a recent article on shadow puppetry (“How a bunch of Americans preserved a dying Chinese tradition”!), it’s worth registering the contributions of laowai without getting an inflated notion of their importance.
 Scholars like Kristoffer Schipper, leading light in producing the Ocora CDs, are justly admired in China and Taiwan, but genres like nanyin are never dependent on such a deus ex machina.